 Inheritance tax (IHT) is based on the value of your estate when you die.
 This may include the value of assets you have given away or put into trusts during the previous seven years.
 Careful planning can reduce or even eliminate the IHT payable and is an important part of drawing up or reviewing your will

-IHT is not payable on the first part of the value of your estate – the ‘nil-rate band’.
-The nil-rate band is currently £325,000 (and will be held at this level until 2014-15).
+IHT is not payable on the first part of the value of your estate - the 'nil-rate band'.
+The nil-rate band is currently £325,000.
 If the total value of your estate does not exceed the nil-rate band, no IHT is payable.
 Note: outstanding debts and funeral expenses can be deducted from the value of your estate.

 In addition, various gifts are exempt from IHT:

 - Any assets you pass on to your spouse or registered civil partner are exempt from IHT.
 This exemption does not apply if you were merely living together (ie without marrying or registering a civil partnership).
 If you live in the UK and your spouse is not domiciled in the UK with you, the exemption is currently £325,000 (previously £55,000).
 Non-domiciled spouses or civil partners can elect to be treated as UK domiciled for IHT purposes.
 However, their entire estate (including non-UK based assets), is then subject to IHT.
 If they do not make an election, only their UK assets are liable to IHT.